openSUSE/obs-service-tar_scm/README.md

-`tar_scm` is the legacy source service used to create a source tarball from one of the supported SCM (source code management) tools: `git`, `hg`, `svn`, and `bzr`.
+`tar_scm` is the legacy source service used to create a source tarball from one of the supported SCM (source code management) tools: `git`, `hg`, and `svn`.

 `tar_scm` supports many options, e.g. it can adjust resulting tarball parameters, include or exclude particular files when creating the tarball, or generate an `rpm` changelog from the SCM commit log.
 For the full list of options please see `tar_scm.service.in`.

-Apart from various SCM like git, hg, bzr or svn, it additionally supports `--url` option that allows you to specify URL of the upstream tarball to be downloaded.
+Apart from various SCM like git, hg, or svn, it additionally supports `--url` option that allows you to specify URL of the upstream tarball to be downloaded.

 `tar_scm` can be used in combination with other services like [download_files](https://github.com/openSUSE/obs-service-download_files),